Thanks for wanting to learn more! We hope you find the answers to your questions, but if not, please email us at: email@example.com

 When does Registration Open?

 Registration for football is open approximately 4/1-6/15.
 Please join our email list to be notified about registration and other important football information.
+Placement will not be guranteed once late registration begins.
+Players will be placed only if there is need on a roster.

 What is the cost to register for football this season?